 One Identity recommends that you follow these steps:

-- Install Authentication Services on one machine, so you can set up your Active Directory Forest.
+- Install Safeguard Authentication Services on one machine, so you can set up your Active Directory Forest.

-- Install Management Console for Unix, so you can perform all the other installation steps from the mangement console.
+- Install Management Console for Unix, so you can perform all the other installation steps from the management console.

-- Add and profile hosts using the mangement console.
+- Add and profile hosts using the management console.